SunnysideAaron/wetesa-0/docs/Decision Records/Tech Stack/TSDR-001 Language(s).md

 - c#
   - Microsoft dependant.
 Cost
 - c++
   - Ecosystem is a mess.
-Not used for much web development today.
+Not used for much web development today beyond highly optimized for speed code.